wzqcongcong/optool/README.md

 optool
 ======

-optool is a tool which interfaces with Mach-O binaries in order to insert/remove load commands, strip code signatures, resign, and remove aslr.
-Below is its help:
+optool is a tool which interfaces with MachO binaries in order to insert/remove load commands, strip code signatures, resign, and remove aslr.
+Below is its help.

 ```
 optool v0.1